luquelab/Lee_etal_CSBJ_2022/3_executables/README.md

     NOTE: We advise you to add a leading column before the data, ie: do not make "Virus_ID" or "genome_length" the first column.
     We've encountered issues with text parsing in the first column header, and that bug is currently under investigation.

+## Interpreting results:
+--> G2T gives three numbers:\
+1) T_raw: The T-number as calculated by the formula (see manuscript, figure 2)\
+2) T_nearest: The nearest extant hexagonal or tri-hexagonal T-number\
+3) T_nearest_err_Mar: The nearest extant hexagonal or tri-hexagonal T-number <ins>if T raw is within the current error margin of 9%.</ins> If it is not, the result will read as '0' indicating a prediction of an elongated structure. \

 # MCP2TRF.py
 --> Base random forest model for predicting the capsid architecture (as measured by the T-number) of a tailed phage from the MCP sequence \